 Woo-hoo!
-Your FullStory recording snippet is successfully installed on your site, and you're ready to start using session replay to stay close to your customer's experience.
+Your FullStory data capture snippet is successfully installed on your site, and you're ready to start using session replay to stay close to your customer's experience.

 Here's a short list of things to explore next:

-See the big white box at the top of your screen in FullStory?
+See the big white box at the top of your home screen in FullStory?
 That's OmniSearch.